benchristel/process-to-processes/src/programming/good-code/trust/clarity.md

 ## Limitations of Clarity

 Clarity makes code easier to read, but in large codebases, it's not enough.
-We don't have _time_ to read all the code; we need code that lets us avoid reading as much of it as possible.
+We don't have time to read all the code, so we need code that can be safely used without being read.
 The quality of code that makes this tenable is _abstractness_, which will be explored in the next chapter.